-The challenge when trying to find the best month to have a wedding is thinking about so many factors such as cost, venue availability, weather, design,
+The challenge when trying to find the best month to have a wedding is thinking about so many factors, such as cost, venue availability, weather, design,

 The wedding officiant is another person you want to get committed to your wedding as soon as possible.
-You may be able to find an officiant last minute, but what you really want is for your officiant to be involved throughout the process from counseling and writing vows to preparing for your wedding.
+You may be able to find an officiant last minute, but what you want is for your officiant to be involved throughout the process, from counseling and writing vows to preparing for your wedding.

-The good thing is that choosing your wedding date is something that you have control over and it’s something that you can enjoy.
+The good thing is that choosing your wedding date is something that you have control over, and it’s something that you can enjoy.
 You can think about what season you would like to have your wedding that best fits all of your preferences.
-Choosing your best month to have a wedding is unlike other wedding planning that you may not have as much control over such as how much it costs or other factors.
+Choosing your best month to have a wedding is unlike other wedding planning that you may not have as much control over, such as how much it costs or other factors.

 Best Month to Have a Wedding

 One of the more difficult months to have a wedding is also one of the lower costs months for that same reason.
-If you are looking for a budget-friendly wedding that emphasizes a new beginning with your spouse to be and perhaps even takes advantage of a snow-filled dreamscape this might be your month.
+If you are looking for a budget-friendly wedding that emphasizes a new beginning with your spouse-to-be and perhaps even takes advantage of a snow-filled dreamscape, this might be your month.

-And environmentally, you likely can’t beat the weather options whether you have the wedding during the day or later in the evening it’s bound to have a much higher chance of a gorgeous day.
-Expect costs during June to be top tier and if you are looking for a venue plan to grab your venue at least a year but if any way possible closer to a year and a half to 2 years ahead of time.
-It will be more work to get your venue but other planning items will be much easier during this month.
+And environmentally, you likely can’t beat the weather options whether you have the wedding during the day or later in the evening, it’s bound to have a much higher chance of a gorgeous day.
+Expect costs during June to be top tier, and if you are looking for a venue, plan to grab your venue at least a year, but if possible, closer to a year and a half to 2 years ahead of time.
+Getting your venue will be more work, but other planning items will be much easier this month.

 Please don’t take your wedding party to play beach volleyball the week of the wedding!
 You want everyone to be at their best and ready to take stunning wedding photos.
 We don’t need anyone getting heatstroke.
 If you have your wedding in July, you may want to have your ceremony a little later in the day.

-For that reason, you will see some of the highest prices during September and you will have as hard a time as any month when it comes to booking your venue and vendors.
-If you choose September be sure to book as far out in advance as possible and keep your wedding planner and those helping, likely in your wedding party, aware that they might need to put in a little extra effort to help you with planning.
+For that reason, you will see some of the highest prices during September, and you will have as hard a time as any month when booking your venue and vendors.
+If you choose September, be sure to book as far out in advance as possible and keep your wedding planner and those helping, likely in your wedding party, aware that they might need to put in a little extra effort to help you with planning.

 December can be another strategic choice because you may be able to host your wedding during the holiday break without completely running your guests’ holiday plans.
-This might be a welcome choice especially if you know that most of your guests won’t be traveling for your wedding.
+This might be a welcome choice, especially if you know that most of your guests won’t be traveling for your wedding.
 If you can schedule your wedding early in the holiday season and avoid the actual holidays you may have the winter wonderland wedding of your dreams, keep your costs down, and also be able to gather all of your loved ones for your special day.